In Exercises 5–8, (a) identify the critical value ta/2 used for f... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty associated with a sample estimate.
 It is calculated by multiplying the critical value by the standard error of the sample mean.
-This value indicates the range within which the true population parameter is expected to lie, providing a buffer around the sample mean to account for sampling variability.
+This value indicates how much the sample mean may differ from the true population mean, providing a range around the sample mean that reflects this uncertainty.

 Recommended video: